CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 ## Numerical propagation

 Numerical propagation is one of the most important parts of the Orekit project.
-Based on Apache Commons Math ordinary differential equations integrators, the `NumericalPropagator` class realizes the interface between  space mechanics and mathematical resolutions.
+Based on Hipparchus ordinary differential equations integrators, the `NumericalPropagator` class realizes the interface between  space mechanics and mathematical resolutions.
 Despite its utilization seems daunting on first sight, it is in fact quite straigthforward to use.